SuffolkLITLab/docassemble-ALWeaver/README.md

 # docassemble.assemblylinewizard

-A tool to help generate draft documents.
+A tool to help generate draft interviews for the docassemble platform.
+Tightly linked to https://github.com/SuffolkLITLab/docassemble-AssemblyLine.
+Currently linked to https://github.com/SuffolkLITLab/docassemble-MassAccess but moving to be more jurisdiction independent.

 ## History